 • A dynamic community mental health emphasis in areas of need

-• Community-based financial institutions that will be trusted by minorities and immigrants and that can therefore drive the predatory lenders out of business
+• Community-based financial institutions and community development banks that will be trusted by minorities and immigrants and that can therefore drive the predatory lenders out of business

 • Encouragement of Individual Development Account (IDA) programs, a type of savings program helping low-income households target specific life events, such as home ownership, for which they are saving

-At the bottom of the page, we just want to call out again why we think it's critical that whether you are left-wing or right-wing or clueless, you need to think about poverty in your community.
+At the bottom of the page, we just want to summarize why we think it is critical that whether you are left-wing or right-wing or clueless, you need to think about poverty in your community.

-Instead of blaming the poor person for being lazy or stupid, just think of every household that doesn't make enough money as a household that isn't producing enough income for the community as a whole.
+Instead of blaming the poor person for being lazy or stupid, just think of every household that does not make enough money as a household that is not producing enough income for the community as a whole.
 Part of your job as a community leader is to work on poverty issues if they are prevalent where you live.

 The successful nations are the ones that figure out how to make a very high percentage of their citizens productive in making something someone else in the world wants to buy.